Guest post by Vladimir Jelov

 7 Watch a movie!

 The movie area is now officially my favorite place in the airport.
 It’s fairly far away from the busy central square of the A-terminal and sits in a small corner.
-And while the movie selection is quite poor, the chairs and the atmosphere are excellent for playing pokiez.
+And while the movie selection is quite poor, the chairs and the atmosphere are excellent.
 There is also a nice carpet, so you can take off those shoes and give your toes some breathing room.
 Another upside is that it’s secluded enough that you can keep the mask off and pretend that you are sipping, should the mask-police spot you.

 8 Do some work or write a blog